esamattis/piler/README.md

 **New maintainers wanted!** Unfortunately I don't have the time to maintain this project anymore.
 Please contact me if you are interested!
+[GH Issue](https://github.com/epeli/piler/issues/49).

 ---